willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 $0 + \dfrac{K_f}{\text{RC}} \stackrel{?}{=} \dfrac{\text V_\text S}{\text{RC}}$

-The equation comes true when,
+The equation comes true when what?
+When,

 $K_f = \text V_\text S$

-In summary, the *general* solution to the non-homogeneous equation is,
+In summary, a *particular* solution to the non-homogeneous equation is,

 $v_f(t) = K_f$

-{% include d3/rc_step_forced_general.html %}
+XXX{% include d3/rc_step_forced_general.html %}
 The RC forced general solution, $v(t) = K_f$, before resolving the value of the constant.
 The general solution is a family of curves that all satisfy the non-homogeneous equation.
 {: .caption :}